thierry13790/homebridge-zipabox-accessory/README.md

 The plugin will be adapted to a Platform after programming all the accessory separately (see development route below).

-The plugin didn't use the [Zipato API](https://github.com/espenmjos/zipato) (no success after a few try) like the [homebridge-zipato](https://github.com/lrozema/homebridge-zipato) plugin.
-The actual plugin is an alternative.
+This plugin is compatible with Zipato API that can be found at adress : https://my.zipato.com/zipato-web/api/ It's also compatible with usage of local API.
+Using config.json you can select which configuration to use through parameter "remoteAPI".

-I did'nt work with javascript since a few years, so please be comprehensive.
+I didn't worked with javascript since a few years, so please be comprehensive.

 ## Development route
 1. NPM diffusion